wearesierraleone/frontend/docs/README.md

 1. Clone this repository
 2. Make your changes to the HTML, CSS, or JavaScript files
+3. Start a local development server (see below)
-3. Test locally by opening the HTML files in a browser
+4. Test locally using the server URL
-4. Deploy to GitHub Pages using the instructions in `GITHUB_PAGES_DEPLOYMENT.md`
+5. Deploy to GitHub Pages using the instructions in `GITHUB_PAGES_DEPLOYMENT.md`

+### Local Development Servers

+This project supports multiple local development server options with dynamic port selection to avoid conflicts.
+See `LOCAL_DEVELOPMENT.md` for detailed instructions on:

+- Basic static file server
+- Enhanced API server with post submission support
+- VS Code Live Server compatible options
+- Troubleshooting connection issues